formulahendry/955.WLB/README_en_US.md

 [![Join the chat at https://gitter.im/formulahendry/955.WLB](https://badges.gitter.im/formulahendry/955.WLB.svg)](https://gitter.im/formulahendry/955.WLB?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[996.ICU](https://github.com/996icu/996.ICU) related Repo, a whitelist of 955 companies.
+[996.ICU](https://github.com/996icu/996.ICU) related repo, a whitelist of 955 companies.
 Designed to allow more people to flee 996 and join the ranks of 955.

 996 Work system: that is, 9 am every day, and work until 9 o'clock in the evening.
 Work 6 days a week.